Is your WordPress website infected with malicious codes?

 How to do this?

-Well, there are several plugins available to implement lockdown features, however I found “iThemes Security plugin” as one of the reliable plugin.
+Well, there are several plugins available to implement lockdown features, however, I found the “iThemes Security plugin” to be one of the most reliable plugins.
 This plugin allows you to specify a certain number of failed login attempts after which the plugin bans the attacker’s IP address.

 #6 Rename Your Login URL

-This is another measure that I found useful in preventing unauthorised login attempts.
+This is another measure that I found useful in preventing unauthorized login attempts.

-By default, the login URL for your WordPress website is wp-login.php or wp-admin which simply means that the hackers or attackers can easily access the login page of your website and can attempt to login.
+By default, the login URL for your WordPress website is wp-login.php or wp-admin which simply means that hackers or attackers can easily access the login page of your website and can attempt to log in.